 - Improve your smile by covering a misshapen or severely discolored tooth

-4 Dental Crowns
+4 Porcelain Crowns

 After a thorough exam of your teeth, gums and supporting bone structure, Dr. Toland will discuss treatment options with you and answer your questions.
 If the agreed upon-treatment is a dental crown, Dr. Toland will decided whether to fabricate a Cerec CAD/CAM crown (made and delivered in 1 visit) or have your crown fabricated off-site at a dental laboratory (requires 2 appointments)

 At the first visit, Dr. Toland will apply a local anesthetic to numb your tooth.
 She will first remove any decay and defective tooth structure, and then she will sculpt the damaged tooth to accommodate the thickness of the crown.

 Cerec CAD/CAM Crown

 - In just one office visit, your crown is designed and created in our office using CEREC®CAD/CAM technology.

 - There’s no need for a temporary crown or a second visit, as you will have a fully completed porcelain crown at the end of your visit.